Wildfires scorch parts of Europe amid extreme heat wave - NewsBreak

 “These are perfect conditions for the propagation of fires, which when you add to that some wind, you have have guaranteed propagation,” he said.

-In southwestern Turkey, a blaze erupted close to the village of Mesudiye, near the Aegean Sea resort of Datca, and was moving toward homes in the area, according to the provincial governor’s office.
+In southwestern Turkey, a blaze erupted in an area close to the village of Mesudiye, near the Aegean Sea resort of Datca, and was moving in the direction of some homes in the area, according to the provincial governor’s office.
 It said at least nine water-dropping helicopters and five planes were deployed to battle the fire.

 Last summer, blazes that were fed by strong winds and scorching temperatures tore through forests in Turkey's Mediterranean and Aegean regions.
 The wildfires, which killed at least eight people and countless animals, were described as the worst in Turkey's history.

 Joseph Wilson reported from Barcelona, Spain.
-Angela Charlton in Paris, Renata Brito in Barcelona, Suzan Fraser in Ankara, Turkey and Jovana Gec in Belgrade contributed to this report.
+Angela Charlton in Paris, Renata Brito in Barcelona, and Suzan Fraser in Istanbul, contributed to this report.

 Follow all AP stories on climate change issues at https://apnews.com/hub/climate